Chapter 12, Part A: Opening Moves

 The passersby stared at the cleric.
 Elanore did not realize one of the reasons why this was so until they were safely inside the Winchester home.
 She observed the novice shaking off snow every which way in the entryway.
 As her eyes came to the puddle on the floor, she frowned.
 “Your shoes are no good for this area whatsoever.
 Have you no boots?”

-Her rather direct statement drew a rather disapproving “Elanore” from behind her.
+Her direct statement drew a disapproving “Elanore” from behind her.
 Elanore winced as she turned around, knowing full well that Mrs. Winchester was not pleased by whatever she had just said.

 Novice Wyte bowed his head in agreement.